davidpet/tutorials/Angular/bazel-workspace/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+To build a specific portion, use `ng build my-app` for instance.

 Run `ng build my-app -c production` to build a production/minified build - but you must have built the libraries first (my-lib and common-lib) with `ng build my-lib` and `ng build common-lib`.